-This procedure covers all complaints about any provision or services by All Saints School, other than complaints that are dealt with under other statutory procedures, including those listed below.
+This procedure covers all complaints about any provision or service provided by All Saints School, other than complaints that are dealt with under other statutory procedures, including those listed below.

-Exceptions Who to contact Admissions to schools Statutory assessments of Special Educational Needs School re- organisation proposals Concerns about admissions, statutory assessments of Special Educational Needs, or school re-organisation proposals should be raised with Norfolk local authority Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
-If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding Or Local Safeguarding Children's Advice and Duty Service- (CADS Norfolk).
-For relevant contact detail refer Safeguarding and Chid Protection policy.
+Exceptions Who to contact Admissions to schools Statutory assessments of Special Educational Needs School re-organisation proposals Concerns about admissions, statutory assessments of Special Educational Needs, or school re-organisation proposals should be raised with the school.
+Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
+If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding Local Authority Designated Officer - Norfolk County Council direct email address is LADO@norfolk.gov.uk Or the Local Safeguarding Children's Advice and Duty Service-(CADS Norfolk).
+For relevant contact detail refer to the Safeguarding and Child Protection policy.
 Exclusion of children from school Further information about raising concerns about fixed-term exclusions can be found in our Fixed Term Exclusion and End of Placement Policycomplaints about the application of the behaviour policy can be made through the school's complaints procedure.
 Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
 The Secretary of State for Education is the prescribed person for matters relating to education for whistleblowers in education who do not want to raise matters direct with their employer.
-Referrals can be made at: www.education.gov.uk/contactus .
+Referrals can be made at: www.education.gov.uk/contactus.
 Volunteer staff who have concerns about our school should complain through the school's complaints procedure.
 You may also be able to complain direct to the LA or the Department for Education (see link above), depending on the substance of your complaint.
 Staff grievances Complaints from staff will be dealt with under the school's internal grievance procedures.